What are STIs?

-The Center for Disease Control (CDC) recommends routine HIV screening for everyone and routine screening for Chlamydia in sexually active women age 25 and younger.
+The Center for Disease Control (CDC) recommends routine HIV screening for everyone and routine screening for Chlamydia in sexually active persons age 25 and younger.
 Testing for gonorrhea and chlamydia can be done with a urine sample, but you must not urinate for one hour prior to the test.

 Schedule Your Appointment